LineageOS/lineage_wiki/_includes/templates/device_install.md

     ```
 {%- elsif device.is_ab_device and current_branch < 20 %}
 1. Even though you are already in recovery, click `Advanced`, then `Reboot to Recovery`
-2. When your device reboots, click `Apply Update`, then `Apply from ADB`, then run for each of those packages in sequence:
+2. When your device reboots, click `Apply update`, then `Apply from ADB`, then run for each of those packages in sequence:
     ```
     adb -d sideload /path/to/zip
     ```
 {%- elsif device.uses_twrp != true %}
 {%- if device.has_no_usb %}
-1. Click `Apply Update`, then `Apply Update from EXT_SDCARD`, then select the add-on zip file to begin installation, and repeat for all desired packages in sequence.
+1. Click `Apply update`, then `Apply update from EXT_SDCARD`, then select the add-on zip file to begin installation, and repeat for all desired packages in sequence.
     {% include alerts/warning.html content="EXT_SDCARD will reflect the name of your SD card's filesystem name." %}
 {%- else %}
-1. Click `Apply Update`, then `Apply from ADB`, then run for each of those packages in sequence:
+1. Click `Apply update`, then `Apply from ADB`, then run for each of those packages in sequence:
     ```
     adb -d sideload /path/to/zip
     ```